TangHuoqing/tanghq.github.io/_pages/about.md

 # 📝 Working Papers 工作论文
 - “Entrusted loans and Tunneling”, (with Yongqiang Chu, Zehao Liu, and Chengsi Zhang).

-- “Does corporate governance influence firms’ financialization?”, (with Chengsi Zhang and Zehao Liu).
+- “Corporate governance, moral hazard, and financialization”, (with Chengsi Zhang and Zehao Liu).

 - “Monetary policy surprises and corporate real investment in China”, (with Dong Lu and Chengsi Zhang).